bradleytaunt/1mb-club/_posts/2026-04-01-four-years.md

 ---
-title: "Four Years and Over 800 Websites Later"
+title: "Four More Years and Over 800 Websites Later"
 layout: post
 summary: "Reflecting on running 1MB Club for 4 years"
 ---

-This project has been up and running for **4 years**.
-Okay, it's technically only been 3 years and 9 months but I like to round up.
+This project has been up and running for **6 years**.
+Okay, it's technically only been 5 years and 9 months but I like to round up.
 That sounds long in the world of the ever-changing internet, but it feels like only months ago I launched this project...
 Where does all the time go?

 I figured I would take this time to say thank you to everyone who has added their wonderful website(s) to the club and reflect on this passage of time, similar to what I did in my previous post: [Two Years and Over 700 Websites Later](https://1mb.club/blog/reflection/).